-The solutions for ISP-friendly P2P application design proposed in the literature fall into three main categories: peer-driven, ISP-driven and caching [14].
-Peer-driven solutions adapt the neighbor selection strategy of the peers by relying on measurements of latency [15], on AS topology map information [5] or on third-party infrastructures like CDNs [6].
+The solutions for ISP-friendly P2P application design proposed in the literature fall into three main categories: peerdriven, ISP-driven and caching [15].
+Peer-driven solutions adapt the neighbor selection strategy of the peers by relying on measurements of latency [16], on autonomous system (AS) topology map information [5] or on third-party infrastructures like content delivery networks [6].
 Motivated by the difficulty of inferring the ISPs' interests based on measurements [3], [4] investigated the use of ISP-provided information to influence peer selection.
-All these works make P2P systems more ISP-friendly by influencing the overlay construction, and are complementary to P2P caching.
+ISP-friendly peer selection needs careful design, as it may negatively affect the download performance and hence the user experience [7].
+Furthermore, compared to P2P caching, which is controlled by the ISPs, ISP-friendliness has to be implemented by the P2P protocol, and is thus not directly controllable by the ISPs.
+Nonetheless, ISP-friendly peer selection is complementary to caching and can even benefit caching [14].

-Caching of P2P contents has been the subject of several works.
-Most works focused on the achievable cache hit ratios [16], [17], and on the efficiency of various cache eviction policies [10], [11].
+Caching of P2P contents has been subject of several works.
+Most works focused on the achievable cache hit ratios [17], [18], and on the efficiency of various cache eviction policies [10], [11].
 Our work is orthogonal to the works on cache eviction policies, as we assume the existence of a cache eviction policy, and we consider the impact of allocating the cache's upload bandwidth between competing overlays on the amount of inter-ISP traffic generated by the overlays.

-Cache upload bandwidth management for P2P video streaming systems was considered in [18], [19] in order to decrease the ISPs' incoming transit traffic.
+Cache upload bandwidth management for P2P video streaming systems was considered in [19], [20] in order to decrease the ISPs' incoming transit traffic.
 In the case of streaming the download rate of peers is determined by the video rate, and the received rate does not influence the peers' behavior.
 This makes the problem of cache bandwidth allocation for streaming systems significantly different from the problem considered in this paper.
 We do not only consider the impact of the cache upload rate on the instantaneous inter-ISP traffic, but also its impact on the system dynamic.

-Closest to our work is [20] where the authors studied the impact of different bandwidth reservation schemes between two overlays via simulations.
+Close to our work is [21] where the authors studied the impact of different bandwidth reservation schemes between two overlays via simulations.
 They concluded that the impact of cache bandwidth allocation was minor, which can be attributed to the inefficiency of the cache bandwidth utilization under the considered schemes.
-Compared to [20] in this paper we give a mathematical formulation of the problem of cache bandwidth allocation, use analytical models of the swarm dynamics and the inter-ISP traffic to give insight into the characteristics of an optimal allocation policy, and use simulations and experiments to demonstrate the inter-ISP traffic savings achievable through cache bandwidth allocation.
+Compared to [21] in this paper we give a mathematical formulation of the problem of cache bandwidth allocation, use analytical models of the swarm dynamics and the inter-ISP traffic to give insight into the characteristics of an optimal allocation policy, and use simulations and experiments to demonstrate the inter-ISP traffic savings achievable through cache bandwidth allocation.